🔑 Key Points

-- When particularly humid, wood absorbs moisture and expands, when particularly dry wood loses moisture content and contracts.
+- When humid, wood absorbs moisture and expands.
+When particularly dry wood loses moisture content and contracts.

-- Acoustic guitars should ideally be stored between 40% – 60% relative humidity, closer to 40% being preferable.
+- Acoustic guitars should ideally be stored between 40% – 60% relative humidity.

 Why Humidity Affects Acoustic Guitars